astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 This constructor has no parameters.

+<a name='F-MFR-Settings-Configuration-Providers-ProjectFileRenamerConfigurationProvider-_configurationFilePath'></a>
+### _configurationFilePath `constants`

+##### Summary

+A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified pathname of the application's configuration file.

 <a name='P-MFR-Settings-Configuration-Providers-ProjectFileRenamerConfigurationProvider-ConfigurationFilePath'></a>
 ### ConfigurationFilePath `property`

 ##### Summary

-Gets or sets the pathname of the configuration file.
+Gets or sets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified pathname of the application's configuration file.

 <a name='P-MFR-Settings-Configuration-Providers-ProjectFileRenamerConfigurationProvider-ConfigurationFilePathKeyName'></a>
 ### ConfigurationFilePathKeyName `property`